There are many differences between the open-source operating systems and closed source operating systems. Here we have written a few of them.

-Open source software are mostly secure.
+Open-source software is mostly secure.
 They are not secure because of less market share but the way they are made.
 Qubes Os is one of the most secure OS that isolates the running software from one another.

 Closed source operating systems compromise security for usability making them more vulnerable.

 Many a time closed source operating systems scrap support for older hardware forcing the user to buy new hardware.
-We may have to search and install drivers ourself.
+We may have to search for and install drivers ourselves.

-Closed source OSes community is not even comparable to open source OS community.
+Closed source OS community is not even comparable to the open source OS community.
 Questions asked might even go unanswered.

 Many of the closed source OSes not only make money from licensing their software but also through targeted ads.